-Robert Greemore was appointed to the Labor Relations Board in July, 2014 to fill the unexpired term of Linda McIntyre.
-Mr. Greemore attended Northfield (VT) High School and graduated from the University of Vermont in 1971 with a B.S. in Business Administration.
+Robert Greemore was appointed to the Labor Relations Board in July 2014 by Governor Shumlin to fill the unexpired term of Linda McIntire and was reappointed by Governor Shumlin in 2016, then by Governor Scott in 2022 to serve his own six-year terms.
+His Board colleagues chose him to serve as their Chair in January of 2023.
+Mr. Greemore attended Northfield (VT) High School and graduated from the University of Vermont in 1971 with a Bachelor of Science in Business Administration.
 He was appointed by the Vermont Supreme Court as Court Administrator in 2009.
 As Court Administrator, he helped lead the Judiciary's historic restructuring effort.
 After supporting the legislative effort that led to the judicial restructuring law, he designed and implemented management and staffing changes to create the new unified state court system.
 He previously served as the Director of Administrative Services of the Vermont Judiciary (1979-2009).
-In that role, he was responsible for the Judical branch budget, employment and labor law policies, court facilities, court security, and a number of other important areas.
-He wrote the Judiciary's first personnel policies, collaborated with VSEA in passing the Judicial Employees Labor Relations Act and led the Judiciary's management bargaining team for the first few contract agreements.
-He began his career in state government as an auditor for the Governor's Commission on Crime Control and Prevention, was named Business Manager when the Commission transititioned to the Governor's Commission on the Administration of Justice (1971-1975), and served as the Executive Director of the Vermont State's Attorneys and Sheriffs (1975-1979).
-Born June 19, 1949, in Colchester, Vermont.
-Married to Lenora, two children.
+In that role, he was responsible for the Judicial branch budget, employment and labor law policies, court facilities, court security, and several other important areas.
+He wrote the Judiciary's first personnel policies, collaborated with VSEA in passing the Judiciary Employees Labor Relations Act, and led the Judiciary's management bargaining team for the first few contract agreements.
+He began his career in state government as an auditor for the Governor's Commission on Crime Control and Prevention, was named Business Manager when the Commission transitioned to the Governor's Commission on the Administration of Justice (1971-1975), served as the Executive Director of the Vermont State's Attorneys and Sheriffs (1975-1979).

-Alan Willard of Woodstock was appointed to the Board by Governor Shumlin in June 2011.
-He received a B.S. in Social Sciences in 1968, and a M.A. in Counseling and Guidance in 1981, from Castleton State College.
+Alan Willard of Woodstock was appointed to the Board by Governor Shumlin in June 2011, to complete a previous Board member’s term, and was reappointed by him in July 2012 for a six-year term.
+He was again appointed by Governor Scott in January of 2019 for another six-year term.
+He received a Bachelor of Science in Social Sciences in 1968, and a Master of Arts in Counseling and Guidance in 1981, from Castleton State College.
 Mr. Willard was employed by the State of Vermont Agency of Human Services for 41 years, from 1968 to 2009.
 He was a Social Worker in Brattleboro from 1968 to 1970 with the Aged, Blind and Disabled Program.
 He served as a Social Worker from 1970 to 1974 in Springfield with the Department of Social Welfare.
-Mr. Willard held various positions with the Division of Vocational Rehabilitation from 1975 to 2009 – i.e., Vocational Rehabilitation Counselor for approximately 10 years, Casework Supervisor for approximately 10 years, and Regional Manager from 1995 until his retirement in 2009.
+Mr. Willard held various positions with the Division of Vocational Rehabilitation from 1975 to 2009, including, Vocational Rehabilitation Counselor for approximately 10 years, Casework Supervisor for approximately 10 years, and Regional Manager from 1995 until his retirement in 2009.
 He served on the Reasonable Accommodation Committee of the State Department of Human Resources from its inception until his retirement from state service 8 years later.
 He has engaged in a variety of community volunteer activities since the 1970’s: Board of Directors, Treasurer and President of Windsor and Windham Counties Consumer Child Care; Windsor County Court Diversion Board of Directors; Town of Chester Planning Commission, including 4 years as Chairperson; Town of Woodstock Planning Commission; and Town of Woodstock Conservation Commission.